DATA_CLEANER

 Example 2: Global Method (Winsorizing)

 This example applies a single strategy to all columns.
-We will use 'winsorize' to cap extreme values at the boundaries defined by the 1st and 99th percentiles instead of removing them.
+We will use 'winsorize' to cap extreme values at the boundaries defined by the 1st and 99th percentiles instead of removing them, which is useful when you want to preserve all your data rows.

 BASH